Inside: Make this fun handprint fall tree craft for kids this autumn!

 This post contains affiliate links for your convenience.
 You can read my full disclosure here.

 - Brown paper or cardstock

 - Leaf stickers or colored cardstock to cut out leaves

 Fall Handprint Tree Directions

-2. Using the brown paper and pen, trace your child’s hand and wrist, flaring out at the wrist a little to make it look like a tree trunk.
+Using the brown paper and pencil, trace your child’s hand, wrist and forearm, flaring out at the end a little to make it look like a tree trunk.

 That’s all there is to it!

-If you want to make this into more of a Thanksgiving craft for kids, have your kids write one thing they’re thankful for on all the leaves before they glue them onto the paper.
+If you want to make this into more of a Thanksgiving craft for kids, we have the perfect idea!